 ERISA is administered by the Employee Benefits Security Administration, a subsidiary of the U.S. Department of Labor.
 ERISA's protective laws apply only to non-government, private industry employers that offer certain benefits plans to employees.

 Church plans, as described in section 414(e) of the Internal Revenue Code, are exempt from Title 1 of ERISA and certain Internal Revenue Code provisions relating to retirement plans.
-This means that the 403(b)(9) plan sponsored by the Board of Pensions can be offered to employees and ministers of churches and eligible employers controlled by or associated with the Presbyterian Church (U.S.A.).
+This means that the 403(b)(9) plan sponsored by the Board of Pensions can be offered to employees of PC(USA) congregrations and eligible employers controlled by or associated with the PC(USA).

 Even though an employer may currently provide and administer a plan consistent with ERISA standards, the organization may be eligible to offer the Retirement Savings Plan to their employees.

-Many employers eligible to participate in church plans are unaware of the church plan specifics and establish individual employer plans for their employees.
-Using form plan documents supplied by consultants or brokers that are offered to any nonprofit, including religious organizations, eligible employers may believe that their plans have elected ERISA status because their documents include ERISA protections and refer to the Department of Labor.
+Many employers eligible to participate in church plans are unaware of the church plan specifics and establish their own employer plans for their employees.
+Often, plan document templates, available to nonprofit and religious organizations online or from consultants and brokers, contain ERISA protection language and refer to the Department of Labor.

-The use of such form documents does not mean that the eligible church-related employer has elected to have its plan subject to ERISA.
+The use of such document templates does not mean that the eligible church-related employer has elected to have its plan subject to ERISA.
 To be subject to ERISA, a church plan must take affirmative action to make an election.
 Once an election is made, it is irrevocable for the plan.

 Filing of ERISA disclosure forms or including ERISA language in a plan document does not constitute an election under 410(d).